inceptionnet/mta-wiki/README.md

-(Warning: All content on this page is imaginary and designed for the roleplay game.)
+(Warning: All content on this repository is imaginary and designed for the roleplay game.)

 # Linkler: